Influencing Hiring Managers: Q&A with Maisha Cannon

 From strategy sessions to sourcing syncs, the recruiting veteran shares ideas for improving how recruiters and hiring managers work together.

 Courtesy: Maisha Cannon

 Maisha Cannon is a veteran recruiter and sourcer with more than 15 years experience.
-She serves as a global talent strategist at GitHub, and previously recruited for companies including Google, LinkedIn, SpaceX, and E!
+She’s served as a talent sourcing manager at Segment.com, global talent strategist at GitHub, and previously recruited for companies including Google, LinkedIn, SpaceX, and E!
 Entertainment.
 Over both email and the phone, we discussed how to manage the oftentimes complex recruiter–hiring manager dynamic and some of the strategic methods she uses to smoothly guide managers towards a hire.

 “The first mistake is calling it an ‘intake meeting.’”

 How much of a role should hiring managers play in the recruiting process?

 Effective hiring managers who are excited to be leading a team typically want to be involved in attracting and assessing the people who will contribute to the success of their teams.
 With that in mind, hiring managers should dedicate whatever amount of time is needed to move the process along.
 However, not all hiring managers are enthusiastic about the hiring process.
 So, they may need a bit of coaching from their recruiting partners.

 How should recruiters guide that involvement?